cesafi/cesafi-sports-web/src/components/admin/README.md

 # Admin Entity Management Pages Implementation Guide

-This guide documents the pattern for implementing new entity management pages in the admin dashboard, using the **Accounts Management** as the reference implementation.
+This guide documents the pattern for implementing new entity management pages in the admin dashboard, using the **Seasons Management** as the reference implementation.

 ## 🏗️ **Architecture Pattern**